Mariox222/social_networking_websites/README.md

 ## json keys description

  - **name:** name of the social networking website
+ - **wiki_handle:** wikipedia id.
+Add the string to "https://en.wikipedia.org/wiki/" to get to the wikipedia page of the social networking website
  - **year_founded:** year that the social networking website was launched
  - **headquarters:** location of the website's headquarters
  - **employees:** employee count working on the website